omr-ql/Counter_app/README.md

 # Conuter App :

-The Counter app is a simple and versatile tool designed to help users keep track of counts for various activities and items also there is a two buttons which are decrement and reset might be helpful
+The Counter app is a simple and versatile tool designed to help users keep track of counts for various activities and items also there is a three buttons which are increment , decrement and reset might be helpful

 ## This App Created By :
 * Name : Omar Abdullah Saeed